Jackson Library Renovation

 Collections Issues | Building Issues

-Are books going to be removed from the Jackson Tower?
+Are print materials going to be removed from the Jackson Tower?

 Yes.
 When Jackson is renovated, we will have to comply with current building codes relating to fire safety and the Americans with Disabilities Act.
-These changes will result in a significant reduction of our shelving capacity, so many books will have to leave the tower.
+The Jackson Renovation Oversight Committee has also decided that we should meet the minimum national standards for student seating for a campus our size.
+These changes will result in a significant reduction of our shelving capacity, so many print volumes will have to leave the tower.

-What will happen to the books that leave the tower?
+What will happen to the books and journals that leave the tower?

 If UNCG decides to digitize and donate books, won't that inevitably lead to the destruction or removal of the last extant copy of some books?